I'm a member

 Printer Friendly Version

-DESCRIPTIONFunctional magnetic resonance imaging (fMRI) is a noninvasive method for evaluation of eloquent brain areas.
-Images are collected while specific activities are performed in order to assist in the presurrgical localization of critical cortical areas and evaluation of language lateralization.
+Functional magnetic resonance imaging (fMRI) is a noninvasive method for evaluation of eloquent brain areas.
+Images are collected while specific activities are performed to assist in the presurrgical localization of critical cortical areas and evaluation of language lateralization. fMRI is also being investigated in combination with diffusion tensor imaging, which measures white matter tract organization, and electroencephalogram (fMRI-EEG) to identify seizure focus.

 Functional MRI is considered investigational for all other applications.